-Desk Space, in Kresge rooms 906 and 911, is currently assigned to doctoral and post-doctoral students.
+Desk Space, in Kresgeand 911, is currently assigned to doctoral and post-doctoral students.
 Doctoral students will only be considered after passing the departmental written exam.
 Desks usually become available when students graduate or find alternative arrangements.
+Students may contact Warisha Amin for more information.